moremoban/moban/tests/regression_tests/level-7-b-template-engine-plugin/README.rst

 Level 7: Custom jinja filters, tests and globals on cli
 ================================================================================

-We will test this on '-pd' cli option
+We will test this on '-pd' cli option with custom template engine.

 .. code-block:: bash

-   $ moban -td my-templates/ -t filter.jj2 -pd custom-jj2-plugin
+   $ moban --template-type de-duplicate -pd custom-plugin -t duplicated_content.txt